RocketMan/zookeeper/INSTALLATION.md

 around, as you will need it for each new release.

+### Discogs Integration (optional)

+Zookeeper can integrate with [Discogs](https://www.discogs.com/) to obtain artwork and links to album and artist information.
+It uses this data to populate a 'Recently Played' song playlist on the home page.

+To enable Discogs integration, set the `discogs_apikey` parameter in config.php.
+Obtain the Discogs API key through your Discogs developer account.

+**Note:** You must enable **and** run push notification (see below) for Discogs to work.
+If you do not enable push notification, setting the `discogs_apikey` will have no effect.
+If you enable push notification but do not run the push notification server, the 'Recently Played' playlist will display but will include no artwork.

 ### Push Notification (optional)

 Zookeeper can send push notifications via websockets.
 If you